wxWidgets/wxWidgets/demos/bombs/readme.txt

 the lucky ones of you that have never used Windows.

 2. Installation
-If you are reading this file, I suppose you have succesfully unpacked the files in a directory of your hard disk :-).
+If you are reading this file, I suppose you have successfully unpacked the files in a directory of your hard disk :-).
 You should already have installed wxWin on your system.
 Now you have to modify makefile.bcc